Asiwaju11/Callcentre_Analysis/README.md

  2. The prevailing sentiments amongst the callers was **NEGATIVE**

-3. Direct Calls to the call centres was preffered by a majorrity of the customer at around 32%, compared to chatbot, email and web that stood at around **23%,23% and 20%** respectively
+3. Direct Calls to the call centres was preffered by a majorrity of the customer at around *32%*, compared to chatbot, email and web that stood at around **23%,23% and 20%** respectively

  4. Los Angele/CA's call centre received the most call out of all the branhces

-5. More than 80% of the calls were answered **withing the SLA**
+5. More than 80% of the calls were answered **within the SLA**

 6. A total of **32,941** calls were received in the month of October